$q$-Poincar\'e inequalities on Carnot Groups with filiform type Lie algebra: Introduction

 \medspace

 We now conclude this introduction by giving the plan of the paper.

 In Section 2 we provide a brief description of basics of analysis on groups of interest to us and make our setting more clear.
 In Section 3 we prove global $q$- Poincar{\'e} inequalities on the Engel group (Theorem \ref{thm.engel}) which represents the prototype for the more general case studied in Section 4.
-This section also contains a lemma to get $q$-Poincar{\'e} inequalities for suitable measures different than $\mu_p$.

-We remark again that in general, by perturbation technique of \cite{HZ10} one prove Poincar{\'e} for more general probability measures, but it is not possible to pass from a $q$-spectral gap involving $\mu_p$ to the same gap involving arbitrary absolutely continuous measure to $\mu_p$.
+The strategy we use here extends the idea first used in \cite{Ing10} for $\mathbb{H}$-type groups where a density depending on a homogeneous norm different than the control distance is used.
+This section also contains a lemma to get $q$-Poincarè inequalities for suitable measures different than $\mu_p$.
+We remark again that is not in general possible to pass from a $q$-spectral gap involving $\mu_p$ to the same gap involving a measure equivalent to $\mu_p$.
 Finally, the results of Section 3 are further generalised to nilpotent Lie groups with filiform Lie algebra of any length in Section 4.